skt09/IndiGrader/templates/out_of_the_box/README.md

 If your test case requires Command Line Arguments (and NO standard input), provide a `.txt` file named `args##.txt`.
 The contents of this file are read and passed directly to the student's executable as arguments.

 **3. Hybrid/Directory Mode (Used for File IO & CLA)**
 If a test case requires external files (like a `data.csv`), create a directory named `input##/`.
-Everything inside this directory will be copied securely into the sandbox.
+Everything inside this directory will be copied into the sandbox.
 The system automatically looks for `args.txt` and `stdin.txt` inside this directory to handle execution parameters.

 ### Global Static Files
-If multiple test cases share the exact same files, place them in a `static/` directory inside the question's testcase folder (e.g., `testcases/Q1/static/`).
-These files are injected into *every* sandbox execution for that question before compilation, preventing folder bloat.
+If multiple test cases share the same files, place them in a `static/` directory inside the question's testcase folder (e.g., `testcases/Q1/static/`).
+These files are injected into *every* sandbox execution for that question before compilation.

-**Important Note:** When using the `builder.py` wizard, it will prompt you for a single path to your static files folder.
-Therefore, you MUST keep all your static files for a question together in a single directory on your local machine before running the builder.
-During evaluation, all contents from inside this single directory are aggressively dumped into the root of the sandbox environment.
+**Important Note:** When using the `builder.py` script, it will prompt for a single path to your static files folder.
+All static files for a given question must reside within a single directory on your local machine before configuration.
+During evaluation, the contents of this directory are copied directly into the root of the sandbox environment.

 > [!TIP]
 > **LeetCode-Style Assignments**